State of Kotlin 2026

 Context: JetBrains discontinued Fleet and is building a new agentic development environment where developers supervise AI agents.
 Success depends on whether developers embrace supervisory AI workflows.

-Action: Monitor agentic IDE preview releases.
-Evaluate against existing IDE + AI Assistant workflow.
+Action: Track agentic IDE preview releases.
+Review against existing IDE + AI Assistant workflow.
 Consider for greenfield projects where AI-first development is acceptable.

 8. Ktor Security Updates